A Fine-Grained 3D Radio Map Construction Paradigm with Ultra-Low Sampling Rates by Large Generative Models: Evaluation

 \section{Evaluation}

-In this section, we evaluate RadioLAM.
-We first use a case study to evaluate its performance and demonstrate its capability of constructing fine-grained radio maps for target 2D planes across a 3D area of interest from ultra-sparse sampling.
-Then we use extensive simulations to compare it against various baseline algorithms, by estimating radio maps for different 2D planes at varying heights across diverse kinds of 3D environments.
-Next, we conduct ablation studies to analyze the individual contributions of the augmentation block, the generation block, and the election block to its overall performance.
-Finally, we evaluate its performance under varying model sizes (i.e., different numbers of model parameters).
+In this section, we evaluate RadioLAM. {A comprehensive evaluation is first conducted using a large-scale, open-source dataset simulated by ray tracing.
+Subsequently, RadioLAM's effectiveness is also verified on a small-scale, open-source dataset collected in real world.} {Specifically, based on the large-scale simulated dataset,} we first use a case study to evaluate RadioLAM's performance and demonstrate RadioLAM's capability of constructing fine-grained radio maps for target 2D planes across a 3D area of interest from ultra-sparse sampling.
+Then we use extensive simulations to compare RadioLAM against various baseline algorithms, by estimating radio maps for different 2D planes at varying heights across diverse kinds of 3D environments.
+Next, we conduct ablation studies to analyze the individual contributions of the augmentation block, the generation block, and the election block to the overall performance of RadioLAM.
+Subsequently, we evaluate RadioLAM's performance under varying model sizes (i.e., different numbers of model parameters), {and use simulations to show that RadioLAM maintains significant performance advantages over baseline algorithms, even when baselines are scaled up to match or exceed RadioLAM's model size}. {Finally, we use experiments based on the small-scale real-world dataset to demonstrate the superior performance of RadioLAM as compared to various baseline algorithms.}